joecorcoran/pannier/README.md

 The Rails asset pipeline essentially consists of [Sprockets][sprockets] and a bunch of inscrutable Rails coupling.
 You generate a new Rails app and everything is setup for you.
 We call this "convention over configuration".
-It's a fine idea, but as soon as you need to ditch one or more of those conventions you'll be frustrated.
+It's fine, but as soon as you need to ditch one or more of those conventions you'll be frustrated.

 I have found the